DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 In uncontrolled mode, specify the initial editing state via the following `EditingState` properties:

-- `defaultEditingAppointmentId` - the ID of the appointment being edited
+- `defaultEditingAppointment` - the appointment being edited
 - `defaultAddedAppointment` - the appointment being added
 - `defaultAppointmentChanges` - changes made to the appointment